[Editor's note: the Victoria's Secret Fashion Show was canceled in 2019]

-And last year, Victoria's Secret cast a record-breaking eight Chinese models to walk the show.
-So, yes, progress has been made, and this year's casting just made even more history.
+And in 2017, Victoria's Secret cast a record-breaking seven Chinese models to walk the show.
+So, yes, progress has been made, and 2018's casting made even more history.

 Supermodel Duckie Thot, who has been the face of major campaigns like Fenty Beauty, was picked to walk in the show, and her reaction seriously gives me chills.
 "Words can't express how much this means to me, thank you Victoria’s Secret for the opportunity of a lifetime," she tweeted with an accompanying video of her jumping up and down with joy.

 This video, which she also posted on Instagram, has since gone viral.
-Her one million Instagram followers and 80,000 Twitter followers are praising her and Victoria's Secret for this major milestone.
+Her over one million Instagram followers and over 100,000 Twitter followers are praising her and Victoria's Secret for this major milestone.
 On a personal level, to see a self-made supermodel like Thot achieve this accomplishment truly hits home for me.

-This is a year of many "firsts" for the brand, including casting the first Filipino model, Kelsey Merritt, to ever walk the runway.
+2018 was a year of many "firsts" for the brand, including casting the first Filipino model, Kelsey Merritt, to ever walk the runway.
 However, it's worth shedding light on the fact that in its 22-year reign, Victoria's Secret has yet to cast a model above a size 6.
-Size-8 model Nadia Aboulhosn, who has starred in campaigns for H&M, Addition Elle, Khloé Kardashian’s Good American, and more, has spoken out about this before.
+Model Nadia Aboulhosn, who has starred in campaigns for H&M, Addition Elle, Khloé Kardashian’s Good American, and more, has spoken out about this before.
 "I think they have a brand image for themselves," she told Mic.
 "That's just what they've done for years.
 I can't expect everyone to turn a new leaf as quickly as I'd like them to.
 I love VS, I wear them all the time.
 I really think with time, they will.
 Maybe that's me thinking positive or maybe that's because I never give up on trying to break down doors."
-We can hope that this year's steps toward more diversity will spark even more inclusion in the years to come, including body diversity.
+We can hope that their steps toward more diversity will spark even more inclusion in the years to come, including body diversity.

 We're celebrating this beautiful moment, though, that showcases a casting of women who come from an array of ethnic backgrounds.
 Let's continue this conversation in hopes that we'll see even more representation in the future.
-Here are the 19 models of color walking in the 2018 Victoria's Secret Fashion Show.
+Here are all the models of color who walked in the 2018 Victoria's Secret Fashion Show.